-At ORP facilities, mares and sterilized stallions (geldings) are segregated into separate pastures except one facility where geldings and mares coexist.
-Although the animals are placed in ORPs, they remain available for adoption or sale to qualified individuals.
-No reproduction occurs in the ORPs, but foals born to pregnant mares are gathered and weaned when they reach about 8-10 months of age and are then shipped to ORCs where they are made available adoption.
+Mares and sterilized stallions (geldings) are segregated into separate pastures except one facility where geldings and mares coexist.
+Although the animals are placed in LTH, they remain available for adoption or sale to qualified individuals.
+No reproduction occurs in the long-term grassland pastures, but foals born to pregnant mares are gathered and weaned when they reach about 8-10 months of age and are then shipped to short-term facilities where they are made available adoption.
 Handling by humans is minimized to the extent possible although regular on-the-ground observation and weekly counts of the wild horses to ascertain their numbers, well-being, and safety are conducted.
 A very small percentage of the animals may be humanely euthanized if they are in very thin condition and are not expected to improve to a BCS of 3 or greater due to age or other factors.
-Natural mortality of wild horses in ORPs averages approximately 8% per year, but can be higher or lower depending on the average age of the horses pastured there (GAO-09-77, Page 52).
-The savings to the American taxpayer which results from contracting for ORPs averages about \$4.45 per horse per day as compared with maintaining the animals in ORC facilities.
+Natural mortality of wild horses in LTH pastures averages approximately 8% per year, but can be higher or lower depending on the average age of the horses pastured there (GAO-09-77, Page 52).
+The savings to the American taxpayer which results from contracting for LTH pastures averages about \$4.45 per horse per day as compared with maintaining the animals in short-term holding facilities.